-Prior to the completion of the IPO, NCM LLC was wholly-owned by its founding members.
-In connection with the offering, NCM, Inc. purchased newly issued common membership units from NCM LLC and common membership units from NCM LLC's founding members, and became a member of and the sole manager of NCM LLC.
-We entered into several agreements to affect the reorganization and the financing transaction and certain amendments were made to the existing ESAs to govern the relationships among NCM LLC and NCM LLC's founding members after the completion of these transactions.
+Prior to the completion of NCM, Inc.'s IPO, NCM LLC was wholly-owned by its founding members.
+In connection with the offering, NCM, Inc. purchased newly issued common membership units from NCM LLC and common membership units from our founding members, and became a member of and the sole manager of NCM LLC.
+We entered into several agreements to affect the reorganization and the financing transaction and certain amendments were made to the existing ESAs to govern the relationships among NCM LLC and our founding members after the completion of these transactions.

-The results of operations data discussed herein were derived from the audited Consolidated Financial Statements and accounting records of NCM, Inc. and should be read in conjunction with the notes thereto.
+The results of operations data discussed herein were derived from the audited Financial Statements and accounting records of NCM LLC and should be read in conjunction with the notes thereto.